 Students typically participate in internships in their junior or senior year.
 Both credit and non-credit internships are available, credit must be approved prior to the internship and is determined by the academic department.
-Career Services is available to assist students with the internships search (resume & interview preparation, internship listings).
+Career services is available to assist students with the internships search (resume and interview preparation, internship listings).

 What services are available to graduating students?

-We offer a variety of services to seniors including an on-campus recruiting program, resume referral service, annual job fair.
-Each year we conduct a Destination Survey 6 months after graduation to determine how our graduates are doing.
+We offer a variety of services to seniors including an on-campus recruiting program, resume referral service and an annual job fair.
+Each year we conduct a destination survey six months after graduation to determine how our graduates are doing.
 The survey addresses both professional employment and graduate school.
-The results are available on the Career Services webpage.
+The results are available on the career services webpage.

-What students are eligible to receive health care at Counseling & Health Services?
+What students are eligible to receive health care at counseling and health services?

-All full-time and part-time undergraduate and graduate students at Salem State University are eligible to receive health care and treatment at Counseling & Health Services.
+All full- and part-time undergraduate and graduate students at Salem State University are eligible to receive health care and treatment at counseling and health services.

 Who is on the staff?